fzakaria/fzakaria.com/_posts/2026-08-19-three-ways-to-smuggle-sqlite-into-nix.md

 ## Benchmark

-How do these four approaches compare?
-Here are all four approaches answering the same question: "which revisions shipped this package?" against the same 22 MB SQLite build of the index.
+How do these compare?
+Here is every approach answering the same question: "which revisions shipped this package?" either against the same 22 MB SQLite build of the index or the whole-file JSON/Nix equivalent.

 ```plotnine
 import pandas as pd